dante0747/coderator.dev/_posts/2020-12-25-how-to-make-your-reviewer-cry-using-optional.md

 other software developers sending pull/merge requests.
 Moreover, sometimes you may need to study a specific subject with more details regarding the under review code.
 Usually, this process leads to a more profound knowledge of that domain.
 However, there's still another fact about code review: after a while, you face some common mistakes.
 Recently, I reviewed a feature in which I saw an **Optional** pitfall.
-Honestly, It was several times I saw that issue in different merge requests sent by several developers (from beginners to experienced ones).
+Honestly, I had seen that issue several times in different merge requests sent by several developers (from beginners to experienced ones).

 ![Code Review Image](../assets/images/2-2.png)